Andrew Vaughn Player Props: White Sox vs. Athletics

-On Friday, Andrew Vaughn (hitting .316 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+On Saturday, Andrew Vaughn (hitting .342 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 4:07 PM ET.

-In his most recent appearance, he went 1-for-5 with a triple and an RBI against the Angels.
+He racked up three hits (going 3-for-5 with a double) in his last game against the Athletics.

 Andrew Vaughn Game Info & Props vs. the Athletics